-On the connection creation page, go to the All Settings tab.
-Then select the relevant value from the Connection Type drop-down list and specify the needed values.
+On the connection creation page, in the General Settings section, select the relevant value from the Connection type drop-down list and specify the needed values.

-Figure 65.
+Figure 73.
 The page for creating a new PPPoE IPv6 connection.
-Selecting a connection type.
+The General Settings section.

-Parameter Description Interface A physical interface to which the new connection will be assigned.
+Parameter Description General Settings Interface A physical interface to which the new connection will be assigned.
 In order to create an Ethernet WAN connection, select the value corresponding to the LAN port specified as the WAN port.
+In order to create a VDSL WAN connection, select the PTM value.
 In order to create an ADSL WAN connection, select the value corresponding to the existing interface or the Add new ATM PVC value for creating a new interface at the physical layer.
+Connection name A name for the connection for easier identification.
 Enable connection Move the switch to the right to enable the connection.
 Move the switch to the left to disable the connection.
-Connection name Available for the advanced mode only.
-A name for the connection for easier identification.
+NAT For the PPPoE Dual Stack type only.
+If the switch is moved to the right, the network address translation function for IPv4 is enabled.
+Do not disable the function unless your ISP requires this.